OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 \- Individuals acting on behalf of a commercial enterprise, governmental organization or educational institution (an “Enterprise”) may download and sync Apps for use by either (i) a single individual on one or more devices owned or controlled by an Enterprise. or (ii) multiple individuals on a single shared device owned or controlled by an Enterprise.
 For the sake of clarity, each device used serially or collectively by multiple users requires a separate license.

-iBooks Store Content:
+Apple Books Content:

 \- You can use DRM-free Content on any compatible device that you own or control.
 DRM-protected Content can be used on up to five computers and any number of devices that you sync to from those computers.

-\- You may not burn iBooks Store Content to disk.
+\- You may not burn Apple Books Content to disk.

 Apple Music: